 Investments in public water management structures

-Repair and maintenance of common infrastructure - 70% of total expenditures are allocated to hydrological infrastructure
+Repair and maintenance of common infrastructure - 70% of total expenditures are allocated to hydrological infrastructure (30% allocated to J.2.
+Storage, marketing and other physical infrastructure).

 Financing discontinued or effective only during the period of planned economy